 - System resources required to procure, build, manage and maintain repositories, including a records center and archiving systems.

-Electronic content management systems such as Microsoft SharePoint have transformed the capability and capacity of organizations to meet these requirements without relying on manual processes which are both time consuming and prone to information mismanagement.
+Electronic content management systems such as Microsoft SharePoint have transformed the capability and capacity of organizations to meet these requirements without relying on manual processes which are both time-consuming and prone to information mismanagement.

 SharePoint Online provides organizations the benefit of leveraging an in-place records management system.
 Rather than relying on human decisions or limited automation of when and where to retain content, SharePoint Online provides out-of-the-box features for seamless retention, without requiring user intervention or restriction.

-Documents and items in SharePoint Online can be applied to a policy which will ensure retention regardless of deletion or being overwritten, allowing for content to be discoverable by authorized individuals (e.g., approved eDiscovery investigators) for the defined period (e.g., seven years).
+Documents and items in SharePoint Online can be applied to a policy that will ensure retention regardless of deletion or being overwritten, allowing for content to be discoverable by authorized individuals (e.g., approved eDiscovery investigators) for the defined period (e.g., seven years).
 Retention policies also allow for automatic deletion of documents after a specific duration, which is critical when handling sensitive information such as personal information (PI) or personal health information (PHI).

 Retention automation reduces risk by ensuring policies are adhered to, but also providing the ability to delete information once it should no longer be stored, for example, once a document no longer has business value.